 Notes on shopping your closet

 How do you get a workable travel capsule without spending a lot of money?
-The answer is to have a home capsule wardrobe based on good quality neutral pieces.
-A travel capsule may then be pulled out of the pieces in your home capsule.
+The answer is to first have a home capsule wardrobe based on good quality neutral pieces.
+Creating a travel capsule becomes a simple task when you are pulling well-loved items out of your home capsule.
 Through the years I have slowly added pieces to my home capsule wardrobe that will also work for travel.
 Every time I buy a new piece of clothing I make sure that it is washable, doesn’t wrinkle, and integrates with my other wardrobe pieces.
-Packing becomes easy when you know that all of your tops and bottoms work together.
-Consider creating a capsule wardrobe out of your clothing at home.
+Packing is now very easy when because I know that all of the tops and bottoms work together.
+Consider creating your own capsule wardrobe out of your clothing at home.
 You’ll need less clothing, still have plenty of outfits, and can use the money you’ve saved on travel.
+The “Starting from Scratch” series from the Vivienne files gives you step by step instructions on how to create your own home capsule wardrobe.

 Updated on October 6 2012 - Included principle of dark for formal and light for casual.